Wigwam Hiking Outdoor Pro Review

 We were satisfied with the durability of the Outdoor Pro hiking sock.
 The high-quality polypropylene fibers are generally more durable than Merino wool.
 The looser stitch is the only reason these tested a bit lower on the durability scale.
 After stretching them out, putting them through the grime, and testing them over all kinds of terrain, our test pair still looked like new.

 While other hiking socks in our lineup pilled or showed some form of wear and tear in areas of high use, this sock showed little to none.
 After 60 miles, the fabric didn't stretch out (beyond the already looser design), and there was no pilling.
 The breathability and wicking power of the Outdoor Pro also stayed strong.
-Not only that, but some of our testers have owned a pair of these socks (or similar from Wigwam) that have lasted well over six years.
+However, the synthetic Darn Tough Coolmax Hiker Micro Crew performed better in our durability tests, and we feel it is simply a tougher sock.
+That said, some of our testers have owned and used several pairs of Wigwams for well over six years.
 Even though this model only comes with a two-year guarantee, the construction is impressive.

 Drying Speed

-We are impressed with this sock's ability to dry.
-This isn't surprising, though, as synthetic fibers can wick and dry faster than organic fibers.
-In our dryer tests, the Outdoor Pro was one of the quickest to dry in its class.
-In our field tests, we observed the same trend, drying even more quickly than a thinner synthetic contender.
+We were not particularly impressed with this sock's ability to dry.
+Generally, synthetic fibers can wick and dry faster than organic fibers, but we saw average results in this case.
+In our dryer tests, the Outdoor Pro was one of the slowest to dry in its class.
+In our field tests, we observed the same trend, drying on par or less quickly than other synthetic options and falling in line with heavier-weight Merino options.
 Drying this sock out on a rock (after being drenched in a river) took just under two hours on a hot summer day in the sun.

 We would recommend this hiker for not-too-technical multi-day adventures where you might encounter rain, creek crossings, and more.
 Its fast-drying speed will allow you to have dry feet the next day.